Free business mentorship programs

 1) Define your needs

 Before you begin working with a mentor, it's essential to identify the areas of your business where you need help.
 Define your specific needs.
-What are you struggling with?
+Are you struggling with specific business decisions?
 Are there particular areas where you lack knowledge or skills?

 2) Find the right mentor